 It gave me a solid foundation of knowledge that I now can use to continue learning.
 Additionally, there is that little paper that proved, to me, I knew what I was talking about.

-Working in the professional atmosphere doesn’t always mean you instantly get along with everyone, the ‘soft skills’ rarely come naturally, especially in this sort of field.
+Working in a professional atmosphere doesn’t always mean you instantly get along with everyone, the ‘soft skills’ rarely come naturally, especially in this sort of field.

 Jimmy Vo (@JimmyVo) did a talk back in 2014 at BSides Asheville entitled “How to Win Friends and Influence Hackers.”
 It was an interesting look at working with both extroverts and introverts.
 He discussed different ways for interacting with either personality type, methods on how to build your brand, and more.